rdpate/pyr/readme.md

 ## Interactive Console

 Pyr provides a simple interactive interpreter nearly identical to Python's native console.
-To use it, run Pyr without MODULE:FUNC or with "-".
+To use it, run Pyr without TARGET or with "-".
 The latter form allows further arguments (eg. shell globs) available as "args" variable.
 (Options are also parsed, available as "opts".)
 Console history is loaded from and saved to ~/.pythonX\_history, where X is the major Python version.

 Pyr's options to control Python and sys.path are still applied.  $PYTHONSTARTUP is always ignored; to get something similar, write a function which calls pyr.interact with a dict third argument: